20LitersAdmin/filterbuildscheduler/README.md

   - No conflict if 2 users have the same count open (just adds to it)

 ### Current:
-- Assembly:
+- Assembly management:
-  - use for Component and Technology
   - `resources :assemblies`
+    - standard MVC for managing assemblies, but mostly remote: true
+    - nested within `:combinations`
+  - `resources :combinations`
+    - `combinations/:uid` routes:
+      - `show`: shows assemblies for the given combination
         - use instead of `/technologies/:id/items`
+      - `edit`: views with modal_form for create, update, delete
+      - `prices`:
-    - but keep `/technologies/:id/prices`
+        - use instead of `/technologies/:id/prices`

 - For Setup crew:
   - need a view similar to /technology/:id/items, but traversing over each component separately